snamiki1212/reverse-interview/README.md

 # The Team

-- How is the work organised?
+- How is the work organized?
 - How does the intra/inter-team communication typically work?
 - Do you use any tools for project organization?
 What is your experience with them?
 - How are differences of opinions resolved?